UniMath/agda-unimath/src/foundation/0-connected-types.lagda.md

       ( λ a → is-0-connected-mere-eq a (K a))
 ```

-### A type is is 0-connected iff there is a point inclusion which is surjective
+### A type is 0-connected iff there is a point inclusion which is surjective

 ```agda
 is-0-connected-is-surjective-point :